-In view of the uncertainties due to covid-19, notably for travel and health restrictions, we are sad to announce that the in-person OSTST meeting in Venice is cancelled.
+In view of the uncertainties due to covid-19, notably for travel and health restrictions, the in-person OSTST meeting in Venice had been cancelled.
+It was held as virtual meeting during the planned dates, 19 to 23 October.
+You can find all related information at: https://meetings.aviso.altimetry.fr.

 Continued, enhanced ocean altimetry and climate monitoring from space Conference